 - Berries including strawberries, cranberries, blueberries and raspberries

-- Apricots, nectarines, peaches, cherries
+- Apricots, nectarines, peaches, cherries (without the seeds)

 - Mangoes, papayas, kiwis, pineapple

 - Melons such as rockmelons, honeydew melons and watermelons, but remember to remove the rind and seeds first

 - Citruses including oranges, tangerines, grapefruit are acidic and should only be fed in small amounts

 Not all fruits are safe for your bird and as much as we love them, avocados are a definitely no-no. Further, make sure to remove apple seeds and the pits of stone fruit before you feed these to your bird as they contain a small amount of cyanide.

 Introducing fruits and vegetables to your pet bird

 This is not an exhaustive list, but a good place to start when thinking of what fruits and vegetables you can feed your pet bird.
 If your bird is reluctant to try this new food, get creative and try cutting them into different sizes, cooking them, grating them, pureeing them or mixing them into foods they do like, until they have accepted this nutritious diet.
 Like with young children, the key is to not give up when convincing them to eat foods that are good for them!